swcarpentry/training-course/_submissions/round-04/5/2013-06-19-reflections-repeating-things.md

 *   Working through examples
 *   hands on help

-#### 3. Please identify something you didn&#8217;t like about this lesson {#please-identify-something-you-didnt-like-about-this-lesson}
+#### 3. Please identify something you didn't like about this lesson {#please-identify-something-you-didnt-like-about-this-lesson}

-*   Not enough classes &#8211; could do with 20 hours, not 10.
+*   Not enough classes --- could do with 20 hours, not 10.
 Too useful for such a short course
 *   Nothing, it was great.
 *   I would prefer one full day course than short 1-2hr course.
 *   Little fast at times
 *   Class time is so short
 *   Sometimes the speed was too fast for me.
-I think I&#8217;m on the newer end of the spectrum of those in the course so it took a bit of time for me to really make sure that I comprehended what was actually happening.
+I think I'm on the newer end of the spectrum of those in the course so it took a bit of time for me to really make sure that I comprehended what was actually happening.
 *   Jumped around a bit, need stronger direction throughout lesson, you change between going to slow and racing through bits
 *   Nothing currently
 *   That we had to rush at the end.
 Understandable but it would be good to have more time to explore each function
 *   Sometimes a bit too fast
 *   No biscuits
-*   Really fast in some parts &#8211; hard to keep up
+*   Really fast in some parts --- hard to keep up
 *   Sometimes we go off track but this is not so bad because we learn tips and tricks

 #### 4. Do you have any other general feedback about the module? (e.g. do you like or use the blog, feedback about presentation styles, complexity of material etc.) {#do-you-have-any-other-general-feedback-about-the-module-e.g.-do-you-like-or-use-the-blog-feedback-about-presentation-styles-complexity-of-material-etc.}